postmanlabs/pmquickstarts/site/pmguides/src/api_builder_and_postgres/api_builder_node_and_postgres.md

 - How to create an API in Postman with an OpenAPI 3 definition.
 - How to generate skeleton code for the API, using Postman.
 - How to flesh out the code with a connection to Postgres and business logic.
-- How to generate a Postman collection from the API definition and send requests to the API.
+- How to generate a Postman Collection from the API definition and send requests to the API.

 ### What You Will Need